-- The laser beam must not be deliberately aimed at personnel and must be prevented from being directed towards the eyes of a person. - Always ensure that the laser beam is used only on work-pieces that have non-reflective surfaces, i.e natural wood or matt surfaces etc. - Never exchange the laser module assembly for a different type or class of laser. - Repairs to the laser module must only be conducted by Evolution Power Tools or their authorized agent.
+- The laser beam must not be deliberately aimed at personnel and must be prevented from being directed towards the eyes of a person. - Never exchange the laser module assembly for a different type or class of laser. - Repairs to the laser module must only be conducted by Evolution Power Tools or their authorized agent.

-Note: The laser Guide can be a very useful facility, particularly when a large number of work-pieces are to be cut.
+Note: The laser guide can be a very useful facility, particularly when a large number of work-pieces are to be cut.

 However the laser Guide should not be regarded as a substitute for good conventional planning and marking out.